 On the Restore Version tab, you can select a snapshot you would like to restore and a virtual server.

-One feature I really like is the ability to restore directly to the Hyper-V or VMware.
-So for example, if you are migrating a server from Hyper-V to VMware, you can do that with Vembu.
+One feature I really like is the ability to restore directly to Hyper-V or VMware.
+So, for example, if you are migrating a server from Hyper-V to VMware, you can do that with Vembu.
 In the following example, I have a backup from Hyper-V, and I will select VMware for the Quick VM Recovery

 When I will complete the restore job process, Vembu will restore my server that was running on a Hyper-V automatically on the VMware.

 A storage repository is called Storage Pool in Vembu BDR.
 This is a place where your backups are stored.
 You can access the storage pool by going to Management – Storage Pool.
-Vembu has created a really useful feature which you can use via a hybrid volume manager.
+Vembu has created a really useful feature that you can use via a hybrid volume manager.
 You can add various volumes together and create one volume from several individual volumes.
 How cool is that?